MonsterSkulls/MonsterSkulls/README.md

 please refer to us by current pronouns in name or with it/they/he if none are shown

-we *firmly* believe endogenic plurality is real and valid. we Will block anti-endos.
+we *firmly* believe endogenic plurality is real and valid. fakeclaimers get blocked on sight.

 we have fictives, please be respectful to them and dont assume things about them based on their sources.